Faith-theAnalyst/Indian_Startup_Analysis/README.md

 The dataset consists of the following columns:

-- `Startup Name`: Name of the startup company
+- `Company`: Name of the startup company
-- `Industry Vertical`: The sector or industry the startup operates in
+- `Sector`: The sector or industry the startup operates in

-- `Sub-Vertical`: Specific sub-category within the industry
-- `City`: Location of the startup's headquarters
+- `Location`: Location of the startup's headquarters

-- `Investors`: Names of investors involved in funding rounds
-- `Investment Type`: Type of funding (seed, series A, etc.)
+- `Stage`: Type of funding (seed, series A, etc.)
-- `Amount in USD`: Funding amount in USD
+- `Amount`: Funding amount in USD
-- `Date`: Date of funding
+- `Funding Year`: Date of funding

 ## Exploratory Data Analysis